 Cornerstone Rescue Mission

-This year’s Cornerstone Celebrates banquet is Saturday, March 5.
+This year’s Cornerstone Celebrates banquet was March 5.
 This annual banquet raises funds for Cornerstone Rescue Mission, which provides food, housing and Christian counseling for the homeless.

 Colton Derr Foundation